ssghait007/blog/content/blog/git-bisect-to-find-buggy-commit.md

 ---
 title: Git bisect is here to save your day
-description: How to use git bisect to find which commit introduced bug.
+description: Learn how to use Git Bisect to find the commit that introduced a bug in your code.
+A step by step guide with easy example, gotchas and conclusion.
+Save time in debugging with Git Bisect
 category: Developer
 published: true
 createdAt: 2021-03-10T07:00:13.392Z